microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ### Casting Metamagic

 Metamagic is the name for spells that alter or enhance the effect of another spell, allowing spellcasters to introduce some variety into their existing spells.
 Metamagic can be cast by any spellcaster, from a rod or as an action, regardless of whether the spellcaster is the one casting the spell being affected.

 A Magic Attack is not normally required to cast metamagic.

-If the target spell's caster accepts the metamagic being cast on their spell, no roll is required to cast the metamagic.
-If the caster rejects it, the metamagic's caster must make a Magic Attack roll to affect the spell.
+However, if the target spell's caster rejects the metamagic being cast on the spell, the metamagic's caster must make a Magic Attack roll to affect the target spell.

 If a caster is attempting to cast metamagic on their own spell, the metamagic and the spell must be cast as separate actions, one after the other.
-This restriction is ignored if the caster is using a rod of metamagic, or another caster is casting the metamagic.
+This restriction is ignored if the caster is using a rod enchanted with metamagic, or another caster is casting the metamagic.

 Here are the three most common metamagic spells: